JoshCheek/letter_press_is_not_as_good_as_boggle/Readme.md

 WTF Public License
 ==================

-    WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
-                       Version 2, December 2004
+    DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, December 2004

     Copyright (C) 2012 Josh Cheek <josh.cheek@gmail.com>